-Tachnun is not recited from Rosh Chodesh Sivan (Thursday evening) until after the twelfth day of Sivan.
+Tachnun is not recited from Rosh Chodesh Sivan (Tuesday evening) until after the twelfth day of Sivan.
 One should not undertake a fast on these days, even for a Yohrtzeit.
-[However, a Chosson and Kallah fast on their wedding day, unless their wedding occurs on the day after Shavuos.]
+[However, a Chosson and Kallah do fast on their wedding day, unless it takes place on the day after Shavuos.]

-Many customs of mourning associated with Sefirah Haomer no longer apply from the first morning of the Shloshes Y'mei Hagboloh (i.e. Sunday).
+Many customs of mourning associated with Sefirah Haomer no longer apply from the first morning of the Shloshes Y'mei Hagboloh (i.e. Friday).
 Music, dancing, and weddings are permissible.
 Nevertheless, one should not take a haircut until Erev Shavuos.